opencast/opencast/docs/guides/developer/docs/installation/source-linux.md

 ### NPM Access Error

-If you get later on an npm access error, you can fix it by:
+To fix an npm access error ([example](https://stackoverflow.com/questions/16151018/npm-throws-error-without-sudo)), you can run

     $ sudo chown -R $USER:$(id -gn $USER) ~/.config && sudo chown -R $USER:$(id -gn $USER) ~/.npm

 ### JDK Version

-Make sure, that you use the 1.8.0 JDK, some IDE's could use a more up to date version, even if you set your system JDK to 1.8.0.
+Some IDEs attempt to use the most recent version of the JDK.
+Make sure that your IDE is configured to use JDK 1.8.0.

 ### Waiting for ActiveMQ

-Make sure, that ActiveMQ runs without errors and with the right JAVA_HOME Variable (explained under section Ubuntu).
-Otherwise opencast will wait forever to connect.
+Opencast requires ActiveMQ to be both running and properly configured, otherwise it will wait forever to connect.
+See [here](#install-and-configure-activemq) for details on how to configure ActiveMQ.
+Make sure, that ActiveMQ runs without errors and with the right JAVA_HOME Variable (explained [here](#set-the-javahome-variable)).

 ### Slow Idea Fix